The Newcomers (TV series)

-The Newcomers was a late 1960s BBC soap opera which dealt with the subject of a London family, the Coopers, who moved to a housing estate in the fictional country town of Angleton.
-It was broadcast in bi-weekly half-hour episodes from October 1965 until November 1969.
+The Newcomers is a late 1960s BBC soap opera, which dealt with the subject of a London family, the Coopers, who moved to a housing estate in the fictional country town of Angleton.
+It was broadcast in biweekly half-hour episodes from October 1965 until November 1969.
 It was initially produced by Verity Lambert.

 Series outline

 A fictional light industrial manufacturing company called Eden Brothers decides to relocate to the rural location.
 There are conflicts with the older members of the existing community, as well as some lighter moments as urbanites encounter "country characters".
 Many of the relocated workers have trouble living outside the city.
 As the series progresses, problems on the factory floor spill over into the community.
 Throughout this the Coopers strive to raise their daughter and two sons, who are having their own issues.
 The Cooper and Harker families were the initial focus of the series.
 The on-screen sudden death of the character of Ellis Cooper led to a gradual shift away from the Coopers, who by the end of the serial barely featured.

 A change of the managing director of Eden Bros to Andrew Kerr heralded the arrival of his daughter Kirsty, played by Jenny Agutter, but only during her school holidays.

 Only five complete editions are known to have survived: